joaobertacchi/checking_account_service/README.md

 Checking account service is a REST API for bank checking account manipulation.
 It was developed using clojure programing language and [compojure-api](https://github.com/metosin/compojure-api) library.

+The service has four (4) endpoints:
+1. **/accounts/:id/operations** for storing banking operations
-The service supports storing banking operations, fetching checking account balance, creating account statetement for a given period and calculating periods of negative balance (for interest calculation).
+1. **/accounts/:id/balance** for fetching checking account balance
+1. **/accounts/:id/statement** for creating account statetement
+1. **/accounts/:id/debts** for calculating debts periods and balance (usefull for interest calculation).

 Current version stores all operations in memory.
 If you restart the service all stored operations will be lost.

-This microservice was developed as an exercise for learning Clojure language and its usage in web development.
+This microservice was developed as a solution for an exercise.
+It helped me to learn Clojure language and how to use it for web development.
 A broader description of the exercise can be found [here](https://github.com/joaobertacchi/checking_account_service/blob/master/exercise.txt)